 30. Do Not Criticize Past Employers

 This may seem like a no-brainer, but if asked about reasons for leaving past employers do not criticize your past employers.
 Say that you are looking for a new opportunity because you weren't challenged enough or because you're looking to work for a company more like this one.

 31. Show Employers That You Can Be Cross-Trained

 32. Send A Thank You Card After The Interview

 33. Follow Up With A Phone Call (Or LinkedIn!)

 The greatest selling point you will have as an older candidate is your reliability and flexibility.
 By offering to take shifts and responsibilities to alleviate younger parents, you're showing employers that you are a dependable choice.

 36. Highlight Your Value Over Your Experience

 40. Take Advantage of Tools and Resources To Stand Out

-A great way to capture an employer's attention at an interview is to present a Graphic Resume that highlights your most valuable skills and most relevant experience.
+A great way to capture an employer's attention at an interview is to present a Graphic Resume.
 Update your resume and add on a Graphic Resume today.